 Her work focuses on exploring unheard stories that break stereotypes and gender norms.
 It spans from narrative films, music videos to commercial content and has screened at festivals such as Asian American International Film Festival, HollyShorts, New York Shorts International Film Festival, Delhi Art Gallery (New York), and has featured in Oyster Magazine, Seema Magazine, Brown Girl Magazine, and Chilean Film Catalog.

-She is currently developing her first feature screenplay Mamma Be, an adaptation of her short, The Other Side, which is currently in pre-production.
-The Other Side is one of the top 10 short screenplays at ScreenCraft 2019 and is supported by IFP as a fiscal sponsor.
+She is currently developing her feature screenplay Mamma Be, an adaptation of her short, The Other Side, which is currently in pre-production.
+The Other Side is one of the top 10 short screenplays at ScreenCraft 2019 and is supported by The Gotham (formerly IFP) as a fiscal sponsor.